 I’ve highlighted the ingredients we need to go over.

 - Sugar – Quite a bit of sugar in the United States is not vegan, it’s made with bone char.
-Companies that make candy like Twizzlers at such a large scale usually get sugar from multiple suppliers because they need so much, meaning there’s a high chance that at least some of that sugar is not vegan.
+Companies that make candy like Twizzlers at such a large scale usually get sugar from multiple suppliers because they need so much, meaning there’s a high chance that at least some of that sugar is made with bone char and is not vegan.
 (Some vegans don’t care about this, choose for yourself).

 - Palm oil – While palm oil is technically vegan, many vegans still don’t eat it because the palm industry is responsible for pushing multiple species to the edge of extinction.
 Again, decide for yourself.

 - Mono- and diglycerides – Glycerides can come from plants or animals, we have no way of telling which one here.

 - Glycerin – Glycerin (or glycerol) may also be vegan, as it can come from plants or animals.
 Again, we have no way of telling from the ingredients list.

 - Artificial colors (i.e. Red 40) – These are used to give Twizzlers their red colors.
 And while artificial colors are made synthetically, many vegans don’t consider them to be vegan because they are often tested on animals.
 These are found in all sorts of food and candy (Sour Patch Kids, gummy worms, taffy, etc.).